 Once there you’re going to feel a bit of shaking, that is ok because your body is finding proper tension.

 Retract your lower abdomen now towards your spine and hold that position for 20 seconds.

 You should notice it is quite difficult to hold this at first, especially with your hands are at your side.

-Practice this, and what I will do is make a video next week so you can see an example of a neutral spine and how it applies to clients who are in pain, suffer from depression, anxiety or stress related issues.
+Practice this, and what I will do is make a video next week, so you can see an example of a neutral spine.
+It applies to clients who are in pain, suffer from depression, anxiety, or stress-related issues.

 I’ll speak with you next week.